Ada-Developers-Academy/core-unit-1/big-o/big-o-notation.md

 Let's consider and compare some "real-world" algorithms.

-Consider the problem: You have an address book, and you want to find the contact information for your friend Taylor.
+Consider this problem: You have an address book, and you want to find the contact information for your friend Taylor.

 | Algorithm                                                                                                                                                                                                                                                                                                   | Big O    |
 | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------- |